UmmayMaimonaChaman/Consumer-Churn-Prediction/README.md

 ## 📌 Project Overview

-**Consumer_Classification** is a machine learning project developed for **CSE422L: Artificial Intelligence Lab** (Section 12, Spring 2024).
+**Consumer_Classification** is a machine learning project developed for **CSE422L: Artificial Intelligence Lab** (Spring 2025).
 The objective of this project is to build predictive models that classify consumers based on their likelihood to churn (i.e., stop purchasing).
 This classification helps businesses implement data-driven marketing strategies and better understand consumer behavior.

 ---